SenseNet/sensenet/docs/install-sn-from-nuget.md

-# Install sensenet ECM 7.0 from NuGet
+# Install sensenet 7.0 from NuGet
 This article is **for developers** about installing the core layer, [sensenet Services](https://github.com/SenseNet/sensenet), but before getting into that, please take a look at the concept of our install method.

 > **TLDR**: jump to the [Install packages](#InstallPackage) section to get started right away!